-The project site has historically been used for a variety of commercial and industrial uses.
+The project proposed substation site has historically been used for a variety of commercial and industrial uses.
 In the early 1960s, the northwestern portion of the project site transitioned from residential to commercial (tire storage and repair facility) and the northeastern portion of the project site was developed with a commercial produce storage and distribution warehouse and office building (used by General Produce).
 In 1986, a 10,000-gallon gasoline underground storage tank (UST) and associated product piping were removed from the General Produce property, south of the existing warehouse building.

-The southern portion of the site was owned by Union Pacific Railroad (UPRR) until 1995, at which time UPRR sold the property to the Sacramento Housing and Redevelopment Agency (SHRA).
-Bunk houses were located on the southwestern corner of the Site in the 1950s (presumably for UPRR workers) prior to demolition and use of the area as a parking lot in the 1960s.
+The southern portion of the proposed substation site was owned by Union Pacific Railroad (UPRR) until 1995, at which time UPRR sold the property to the Sacramento Housing and Redevelopment Agency (SHRA).
+Bunk houses were located on the southwestern corner of the site in the 1950s (presumably for UPRR workers) prior to demolition and use of the area as a parking lot in the 1960s.
 By the early 1990s, this portion of the site was being used by the SHRA for temporary housing and recreation; SHRA structures were demolished in 2001.

-UPRR leased the south central/southeastern portion of the site to an oil reprocessing and distribution company (Purity Oil Company) that operated from prior to 1960 until 1978.
+UPRR leased the south central/southeastern portion of the proposed substation site to an oil reprocessing and distribution company (Purity Oil Company) that operated from prior to 1960 until 1978.
 In 1990, a former leaking underground tank (LUST) was identified on the Purity Oil Company property.
 Initial remediation activities were completed under the oversight of the SCEMD, then oversight was transferred to the DTSC in 1994.
 All USTs associated with the Purity Oil operations were removed in 1985 and the clarifier tanks and associated piping were removed by 1995.
 Approximately 33,000 tons of soil were removed from the site between 1992 and 1995, and additional soil remedial activities were completed in 2003.
 The confirmation sampling completed during the soil remedial actions showed cleanup goals were achieved, and residual hydrocarbons, lead, and arsenic concentrations remaining in the soil do not pose an unacceptable human or environmental risk.
 On November 19, 2008, DTSC issued a no further action letter required for soil for the former UPRR property.

 The closure strategy for the Purity Oil site included groundwater monitoring for residual contaminants from as early as 1989 to 2011.
 Volatile organic compounds (VOCs) and total petroleum hydrocarbons (TPH) were detected in groundwater.
 Remedial goals for VOCs in groundwater were met by the third quarter of 2011 except for vinyl chloride.
 Residual concentrations of vinyl chloride were low and expected to naturally attenuate.
 Residual TPH concentrations did not pose a significant risk to the environment and were expected to decrease over time and naturally attenuate.
 In 2009, DTSC concurred that an off-site contaminant source had likely impacted groundwater beneath the site.
 In 2013, the DTSC issued a certification of remedial action for the Purity Oil site and concluded that removal actions had been completed to levels that permitted unrestricted land use and no longer posed a threat to human health or the environment.
+The 2013 certification letter stated that 1,2-dichlorethane (1,2-DCA) levels fluctuating around the cleanup goal (maximum contaminant level [MCL]) were detected in the general area and may be associated with an upgradient offsite source.
+Although very low levels of 1,2-DCA are still present in groundwater, the level is statistically within range of the MCL of 0.5 parts per billion allowed in drinking water.